EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-secondary-index.md

 ### 2. Add The Secondary Index Accessor Method

 Add `by_secondary()` method, which is the index accessor method to the new data member added.
-The secondary index, that will be added in the next step, will index this new data structure darta member.
+The secondary index, that will be added in the next step, will index this new data structure data member.

   ```diff
     struct [[eosio::table]] test_table {